Livistona chinensis

+Description

+Vegetative characteristics

 Livistona chinensis can attain heights of about 30 to 50 ft and a spread of 12 ft.
 The leaves are fan shaped.

 Cultivation

 The palm is cultivated as an ornamental tree in gardens and conservatories.
-It is hardy in USDA zones 9-11, tolerating temperatures down to about 22° Fahrenheit/-6° Celsius.
+It is hardy in USDA zones 9-11, tolerating temperatures down to about 22 F. They are often grown as a landscape palm in hot and wet tropical and subtropical climates like eastern Australia, Southeast Asia, and the southeast United States.

 This plant can become a weed, or in some ecosystems an invasive species, in places such as Bermuda, Hawaii, Florida wetlands and on some Caribbean Islands.